-I hope that you and your family are doing well as we continue to face the challenges of the impact of COVID-19 and now the mutations of the virus (Delta variant).
-We are especially appreciative of the cooperation and understanding our families have shown us during this unprecedented time.
-We want to inform you of our updated visitation policy.
+I hope that you and your family are doing well as we continue to face the challenges of the impact of COVID-19 and new concerns for Monkeypox.
+We are especially appreciative of the cooperation and understanding our families, visitors and supports coordinators have shown us during this unprecedented time.
+We want to inform you of our updated policy for visiting Royer-Greaves.

 Dear Family Members: